According to Apple (read here the whole article):

 At this point your request for notarizationhas been sent to Apple, and you have to wait for them to process the file.

-Just in case, you can launch XCode to check whether it asks you to accept its Terms and Conditions, or run:
+You can launch XCode to check whether it asks you to accept its Terms and Conditions, or run the following command to agree from the Terminal:

 sudo xcodebuild -license